Learning Commons

 • Walk-In Study Support: Drop in and connect with our dedicated learning assistants face-to-face.
 No appointments necessary – just a welcoming environment for collaborative learning.

-• Individual Learning Assistants: If you prefer personalized attention, complete our simple online form to request your own learning assistant.
-Together, we'll conquer challenges and ignite your confidence.To request an individual learning assistant, please fill out the Individual Learning Assistant Form.
-Students may receive help for two different classes each semester, for up to two hours per week for each class.
+• Learning Assistants: If you prefer personalized attention, complete our simple online form to request your own learning assistant.
+Together, we'll conquer challenges and ignite your confidence.To request a learning assistant, please fill out the Learning Assistant Form.
 Note: Make sure to check your KIRKWOOD STUDENT EMAIL for the learning assistant information we assign to you; we do NOT send information to your private email.
 Contact us if you do not receive correspondence from us within 24 hours.

 • Online Tutorials: Explore a wealth of digital resources that align with your coursework.
 Learn at your pace, review key concepts, and reinforce your understanding.

-• Computer Application Skills: The Learning Commons has a 16-station computer lab available for student use that is equipped with all the necessary software to accommodate your academic needs.
-Each workstation also includes Read&Write, a literacy software that makes the online text more accessible.
+• Computer Application Skills: The Learning Commons has computers available that are equipped with all the necessary software to accommodate students' academic needs, including Read&Write, a literacy software that makes the online text more accessible.
 Questions regarding computer application skills can be directed to any of the support staff members in the Learning Commons.

 There are also 6 private rooms available within the Learning Commons, each with its own computer station and full-size whiteboard for students’ study needs.
 Meet with study groups, work on a group project, or meet with a learning assistant in one of these spaces!